Dar77/website-performance-optimization/README.md

 ```

 - Adjusted **addEventListener** by using **requestAnimationFrame** to help schedule the running of **updatePositions()** function more efficiently when the user scrolls.
+- Added the **requestAnimationFrame polyfill** at the top of the file.

 ```javascript
   // Removed - runs updatePositions on scroll